OBounif/MultiChatApp/README.md

 2. This Server is not a production-grade server.
 3. They might be some bugs that i didn't pay attention.
 4. Feel free to collaborate.
-5. I'm working in client
+5. I'm working on client side